June 2019 BWCAW Trip

 Day Three, Sunday, June 9

-Two things got us on the water at 8:00am, an hour earlier the third day.
+Two things got us on the water at 8:00am, an hour earlier than the previous two days.
 First we had to get to the end get the car, load the canoes and drive four hours back to the Minneapolis area to drop off John and then continue on to Burlington, WI, a total of about 600 miles.
 Second, rain was predicted mid morning and we don't like camping and canoeing in the rain!

 THEN, we paddled maybe ten rods diagonally across the puddle trapped between two beaver dams.
 You could hear small rapids on ahead.
 Out of the canoes again at a slightly less challenging rocky spot.
 This portage was a hundred and forty Rods up and along a rather sharp embankment then along a somewhat narrow trail.
 It didn't seem particularly treacherous since trees were all along the trail and down the side of the embankment.
 Should you slip off the trail you would likely have some pain but would certainly live to tell about it!
 It then descended gradually back to water level with an almost beach like place to board the canoes, the easiest re-boarding of the entire trip.